- Type 2 Diabetes: Learn the Warning Signs

 - What are risk factors for gestational diabetes?

-- What are the consequences of gestational diabetes for the baby and mother?
+- What are the complications of gestational diabetes for the mother?

 - What is the treatment for gestational diabetes?